Large Language Models for Code: Security Hardening and Adversarial Testing: Experimental Evaluation

 \subsection{Discussion}

 \revision{ We now discuss \tool{}'s limitations and suggest future work items accordingly.
-First, \tool{} currently does not capture certain security-related behaviors, such as the CWEs in \cref{sec:eval-gen} which \tool{} does not generalize to and programming languages other than Python and C/C++.
+First, \tool{} currently does not capture certain security-related behaviors, such as the CWEs evaluated in \cref{sec:eval-gen} for which \tool{} lacks generalization and programming languages other than Python and C/C++.
 We suggest to address this limitation by constructing a more comprehensive training dataset that covers more security-related behaviors.
 Potential solutions could be involving automated reasoning techniques to identify security fixes (e.g., using security analyzers such as CodeQL) or crowdsourcing (e.g., asking users of code completion services to submit insecure code generations and their fixes).
 Second, decreasing the loss $\mathcal{L}_{\mathrm{KL}}$ in \cref{eq:kl} reduces difference in token probabilities, which is only an indirect proxy for maintaining functional correctness.
 An interesting future work item could be to involve direct optimization for functional correctness, \eg{}, learning from rewards based on unit test execution \cite{DBLP:conf/nips/Le0GSH22}.
-Lastly, at inference time, \tool{} serves as a prefix that is independent of the user-provided prompt.
-Introducing a dependency between \tool{} and the prompt could bring extra expressivity and accuracy.}
+Third, at inference time, \tool{} serves as a prefix that is independent of the user-provided prompt.
+Introducing a dependency between \tool{} and the prompt could bring extra expressivity and accuracy.
+Finally, while this work focuses on security, our techniques described in \cref{sec:method} are applicable to general code changes, such as API updates and fixes of certain functional bugs.
+Future work could consider applying and evaluating our techniques on other code aspects beyond security.}